Vector-valued orthogonal modular forms: Proof of Theorem 10.1

 converges if $m\geq 2$, and diverges if $m\leq 1$. \end{lemma}

 \begin{proof} This can be seen from

 when $m\ne 1$, and $(\log (-\log r))'=((\log r) \cdot r)^{-1}$ when $m=1$. \end{proof}

-\subsection{Proof of Theorem \ref{thm: L2}}
+\section{Proof of Theorem 10.1}

 Now we prove Theorem \ref{thm: L2}.
-Let us begin with some reductions.
-For the proof of Theorem \ref{thm: L2}, there is no loss of generality even if we replace the given group ${\G}$ by its subgroup of finite index.
+We begin with some reductions.
+For the proof of Theorem \ref{thm: L2}, there is no loss of generality even if we replace the given group ${\G}$ by a subgroup of finite index.
 Thus we may assume that ${\G}$ is neat.
 In particular, ${\G}$ is contained in ${\rm SO}^{+}(L)$.
 By Proposition \ref{prop: El SO} (1), when ${}^t \lambda_{1}>n/2$, we have ${\El}\simeq {\E}_{\bar{\lambda}}$ as ${\SOLR}$-equivariant vector bundles.
 This isomorphism preserves the Petersson metrics up to constant by their uniqueness as ${\SOLR}$-invariant Hermitian metrics.
 Thus we have a natural isomorphism ${\MG}\simeq M_{\bar{\lambda},k}({\G})$ which preserves the Petersson inner product up to constant.
 Since the highest weight for the partition $\bar{\lambda}$ is $\bar{\lambda}$ itself, the assertions of Theorem \ref{thm: L2} for weight $(\lambda, k)$ follow from those for weight $(\bar{\lambda}, k)$.
-Therefore, for the proof of Theorem \ref{thm: L2}, we may assume that ${}^t \lambda_{1}\leq n/2$.
+Thus we may assume that ${}^t \lambda_{1}\leq n/2$.

 We take a smooth toroidal compactification ${\FGcpt}$ of ${\FG}$ where the fans $\Sigma_{I}$ are regular.
 We take a subdivision of $\Sigma_{I}$ as follows.

 \begin{lemma} There exists a ${\GIZ}$-admissible and regular subdivision $\Sigma_{I}'$ of $\Sigma_{I}$ such that every cone in $\Sigma_{I}'$ contains at most one isotropic ray. \end{lemma}